 Best Credit Cards for Bars, Cocktail Lounges, and Nightlife

-Yes, bars count as dining on credit cards.
-Most bars, pubs, and cocktail lounges code as MCC 5813 (drinking places), which qualifies for dining bonus rates on nearly every major card.
+Yes, bars count as dining on most credit cards.
+Bars, pubs, and cocktail lounges code as MCC 5813 (drinking places), which qualifies for dining bonus rates on nearly every major card, with one important exception (the Amex Gold).
 Here is how to maximize your nightlife spending.

 Bar Earning Rates by Card